abinit/abinit/doc/tutorial/elastic.md

 through telast_6.out and find C$_{11}$ , C$_{12}$ , and C$_{44}$ for each of the three
 **k** -sample choices, which will be  under the " Rigid-atom elastic tensor" heading.
-Also find the lattice constants for each case, whose convergence you studied in lesson 4.
+Also find the lattice constants for each case, whose convergence you studied in [tutorial 4](base4).
 You should be able to cut-and-paste these into a table like the following,

                 C_11           C_12           C_44           acell